deplatt/GrinNet/Written_Reports/Sprint_4/s4-journal.md

 1.How intuitive was the interface to use?
 Which buttons did what you expected/which did not?
 It was very intuitive, the buttons were clear and indicated the functionality pretty well.

-2. Did you like the layout of the create post page/how would you improve it?
+2.Did you like the layout of the create post page/how would you improve it?
 I would like the design to be more user frindly and more asthetically pleasing.
 It feels like the bare bones of the application.
 I like the  organization, it is pretty easy to navigate and there is a well thought flow.
 I feel like the font seems reasonable as well as the posts.
 However, the image are to big, I would make them smaller and have a fixed sized for them.

-3. Do you have any other suggestions for changes to the interface?
+3.Do you have any other suggestions for changes to the interface?
 Smaller pictures, date of event + calendar with events I'm interested in + include notifications based on specific tags you can follow.
 Make app more inviting and engaging.

 4.Do you think you would use this app personally?